jzengg/felamily/README.md

 container for the application's root React component.
 Before building out the front end, I will begin by setting up a full JSON API for cats and people.

-Add picture to cat show page and file upload for it Add new attributes for cat using enums
+Add new attributes for cat using enums
-Make a news summary / shelter summary the default indexroute instead of index.

 [Details][phase-one]